 ‘I like fashion because of the creativity — the idea of being able to design something which you get to wear after I find pretty rad.
 As a digital graphic designer it’s killer to design something that’s not just 2D.’

 ‘The fashion industry definitely has it’s dark side too.
 Sweatshops, unachievable standards of what ‘beautiful’ is, huge problems with pollution, environmental degradation, and worker poisoning from non-organic cotton farming, etc. In our culture we also tie fashion to identity, meaning fashion can be quite a superficial thing at times.’

 ‘Prior to working with Moselle, I’d read Naomi Klein’s book, No Logo, which documents the ongoing problem of sweatshops.
 I guess I got into ‘ethical clothing’ because I wanted to try to be a little part of the solution.’

 Being part of the solution is not limited to the few ambitious, creative combatants on the front lines of ethical clothing production.
 Joe encourages every consumer to do their part.

 ‘I think one of the best ways of having a positive influence in the fashion sector is just starting to ask your retailer or brand a bit more about your threads.’

 Holding clothing companies accountable for their chosen manufacturing methods is an important role to play.
 The more they see their customers caring about these issues, the more pressure they will feel to keep those customers happy.

 When you approach a company or brand about their practices, ask questions like:

-- and does the brand sell any organic lines.
+- Does the brand sell any organic lines?

 ‘If the person you talk to doesn’t know,’ says Joe, ‘Ask them whether they or someone else in the company could please find out and get back to you.
 If a company knows you’re a regular customer and have a genuine query, most will be happy to look into something for you.’
 He also suggested asking questions on a company’s Facebook or Twitter page because questions asked publicly will usually get a quick response.